unprofession-al/proxyproxy/README.md

 ## Why would I need such a thing?

-Operating systems (or at least some common Linux distributions) are rather terrible in handling HTTP proxies which are often used in cooperate IT infrastructures.
+Operating systems (or at least some common Linux distributions) are rather terrible in handling HTTP proxies which are often used in corperate IT infrastructures.
 References to these proxy addresses are scattered all over your system, for example in Ubuntu you have:

 - `apt` package manager has its `/etc/apt/apt.conf`.